arviz-devs/ArviZ.jl/CONTRIBUTING.md

     ```

     Always use a ``feature`` branch.
-    It's good practice to never routinely work on the ``master`` branch of any repository.
+    It's good practice to never routinely work on the ``main`` branch of any repository.
  4. Package dependencies are in ``Project.toml``.
     To set up a development environment, from the Julia REPL, type `]` to enter the Pkg REPL mode and run